The Death of James A. Garfield

 “Grandpa and I pick off the ticks and drop ’em into the cannon.
 Then boom,” said Dilly, patting the muzzle of what looked like a miniature deck gun from a pirate frigate.
 “I get to shoot it.”

-“We don’t do deer bombs anymore,” said Dilly.
+“We don’t do deer bombs anymore though,” said Dilly.

-“There you are.
-You have heard the call of the road and heeded the Name of Power.
-President James A. Garfield has brought you here to us.
+“Yes you are.
 The stories get mixed up but they all make sense in the end.
 It was a red thread,” said Everett.

 “I am a traveler in industrial twine,” said Ed Seitz.